meisl/logicly/README.md

         +----+----+              +----+----+
 ```
 On the right-hand side I've already filled in the remaining Don't cares such that we get pairs of identical *rows* (00/01 and 11/10),
-which leaves us with a Karnough map of only 2 variables, namely D3 and D0:
+which leaves us with a Karnaugh map of only 2 variables, namely D3 and D0:
 ```
     Q0
       \ D0